lcqi/ECEGY6953MiniProject/README.md

 # ECEGY6953MiniProject
-Results of the mini project
+Results of the mini project.
+The final model is in the final.ipynb.
+Several results in other ipynbs.